Sea level rise

 The report was prepared by independent consultants with assistance from a Technical Advisory Committee consisting of the partner councils and experts from the Office of Environment and Heritage.

 There is a legal requirement to consider sea level rise when making policy, planning and development decisions.
-The Interim Coastal Hazard Adaptation Code allows Council to meet its legal and planning obligations to recognise sea level rise.
+The code allows Council to meet its legal and planning obligations to recognise sea level rise.
 The interim code will be replaced following completion of a Coastal Management Program.

 How much sea level rise we plan for